shiva-g/arcus_omics_edu/new_to_omics.md

 done
 ```

 The next step is to recalibrate the base quality scores.
 Base quality score recalibration (BQSR) is a deep topic to discuss.
-The GATK website discusses this at length and is highly (interesting reading)[], but we will only briefly summarize the idea here.
+The GATK website discusses this at length and is highly (interesting reading)[https://gatk.broadinstitute.org/hc/en-us/articles/360035890531-Base-Quality-Score-Recalibration-BQSR-], but we will only briefly summarize the idea here.
 Essentially, base quality scores can suffer from bias.
 Recall that BQ scores are part of our raw sequence data and represent the sequencer’s confidence that a given base was correctly called.
 BQSR analyzes the entire set of BQ scores to assess what factors of the sequence might contribute to a sequencer being over- or under-confident in its calls.
 This produces a table, which it uses to adjust these scores up or down accordingly.
 By mitigating sequencer bias, BQSR makes it more likely that variants we call going forward are genuine and unbiased.
 We use two lines of code for BQSR, one to generate the recalibration table and one to transform the actual scores:

 ```
 #!/bin/bash